maboerg/Closed-chains-of-polygons/README.md

 - Can we proceed to more neighbouring vertices lying in the interior?
 - How far can we proceed?

-We introduce a parameter `n` in order to establish a system of chains.
-We introduced the number of neighbouring vertices of each polygon lying in the interior of the chain (this number is 2 in figures 1, 2 and 3 resp.
-4 in figure 3).
-If we reWe reduce this number by two
+We introduced the number of neighbouring vertices of each polygon lying in the interior of the chain (in figures 1, 2, this number is `2`; in figure 3 this number is `3` resp. `4`).
+If we ignore the vertices where two polygons meet we reduce this number by `2`.
+The reduced number will be denoted by `n`.
+It is the number of "free" inner neighbouring vertices of each polygon.
+For another definition of `n` we describe the interior of the chain as "star" with `n` "points" (identical to the number of polygons); then neighbouring points lie `n` vertices apart.

-Let's have a look on the "inner star".
+Now we have a parameter `n` establishing a system of chains.

+- `n = 0`&nbsp;&nbsp;&nbsp;&nbsp;see three examples in figures 1, 2
+- `n = 1`&nbsp;&nbsp;&nbsp;&nbsp;see an example in figure 3 left
+- `n = 2`&nbsp;&nbsp;&nbsp;&nbsp;see an example in figure 3 right

 ## Counting the closed chains